-- Level 2 if value based on observable market data for comparable instruments - Level 3 in instances where prices or significant spread inputs are unobservable
+Level 2 - if value based on observable market data for comparable instruments

-^{2.} For trading purposes, the Company holds or sells short equity securities issued by entities in diverse industries and of varying sizes.
+^{2.} For trading purposes, the Company holds or sells short equity securities issued by entities in diverse industries and of varying size.

-^{3.} Represents fair value of derivative assets associated with deferred compensation plans as mentioned in Note 3.
+^{3.} Represents fair value of derivatives associated with deferred compensation plans as mentioned in Note 3.